Yang Shuyu: Guangdong (2018–2022)

-the 2021-22 season, Shuyu represented Guangdong in 17 regular-season games, averaging 29.6 minutes per game and contributing 15.6 points, 5.1 rebounds, and 3.1 assists per game.
-She also played in 1 playoff game, averaging 24.3 minutes, with 7 points, 6 rebounds, and 4 assists.
+In the 2021–22 season, Yang represented Guangdong in 17 regular-season games, averaging 15.6 points, 5.1 rebounds, and 3.1 assists in 29.6 minutes per game.
+She also played in 1 playoff game, recording 7 points, 6 rebounds, and 4 assists.

-Inner Mongolia
+Inner Mongolia (2022–2023)

-In November 2022, Yang Shuyu joined the WCBA Inner Mongolia Nongxin Basketball Club.
-On 12 March 2023, she won the WCBA runner-up with the Inner Mongolia Women's Basketball Team.
+For the 2022–23 WCBA season, Yang played for Inner Mongolia Nongxin.
+She helped Inner Mongolia finish the season as runners-up.

+Return to Guangdong (2023–2026)

+Yang returned to Guangdong Vermilion Birds for the 2023–24 season.
+She continued with Guangdong in 2024–25 and 2025–26.

+Melbourne Tigers (2026–present)

+On 7 April 2026, Yang signed with the Melbourne Tigers of the NBL1 South in Australia for the 2026 NBL1 season.

 National team

-On 4 November 2019, Yang Shuyu was qualified to participate in the women's 3x3 basketball event at the Tokyo Olympics, and the team reaching a bronze medal.
+Yang qualified to participate at the 2020 Summer Olympics in 3x3 basketball, with the team winning a bronze medal.
 From then on, her attractiveness and boyishness went viral among mainly Chinese internet users, and also became the focus of attention of Chinese Internet communities, which was reported by local news outlets.

-On 2 July 2023, in the final of the Women's Basketball Asian Cup, Yang Shuyu and the Chinese women's basketball team defeated the Japanese women's basketball team 73-71 and won the Asian Cup championship.
+On 2 July 2023, in the final of the 2023 FIBA Women's Asia Cup, Yang helped China defeat Japan 73–71 to win the gold medal.

+Personal life

+She is the sister of the basketball player Yang Liwei.